kampersanda/sif-embedding/examples/tutorial/README.md

 -0.0029124343 0.013930968 -0.0077368026 ...
 0.001898489
 ```

-[The source code](./src/main.rs) will be a good example to understand how to handle the models and compute sentence embeddings.
+[src/main.rs](./src/main.rs) will be a good example to understand how to handle the models and compute sentence embeddings.

 ## Tips